aisingapore/TagUI/README.md

 create account|btn btn--green btn-xl signup-btn
 type email|type \`email\` as user@gmail.com

 Tip - be sure to include the header row, because the first row will be assumed as header and ignored.
-If your flow file ends with extension .txt or .gui the repository file extension will be .txt.csv or .gui.csv respectively.
+If your flow file ends with an extension (.txt or .js or .tagui), the repository file extension will be .txt.csv or .js.csv or .tagui.csv respectively.

 ### DATATABLES
 - Datatables extend the power of repositories files to manage batch automation